ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/11-priority-queues.md

 However, inserting an element into a sorted list, keeping it sorted, is in the worst case linear, $O(n)$.
 Therefore, our sorting example in @sec:use-cases-for-priority-queues becomes a quadratic implementation, $O(n^2)$, if we use this naive implementation of priority queues.

-Later, in [chapter @sec:priority-queues-and-heaps], we will show a more efficient version of priority queues, based on *binary trees*.
+Later, in [Chapter @sec:priority-queues-and-heaps], we will show a more efficient version of priority queues, based on *binary trees*.